OpenMDAO/dymos/joss/paper.md

 Dymos provides a set of unique capabilities that make co-design possible via efficient gradient-based optimization methods.
-It provides differentiated time-integration schemes that can generate transient models from user provided ODEs, along with APIs that enable users to couple the these transient models with other models to form the co-design system while carrying the differentiation through that coupling.
+It provides differentiated time-integration schemes that can generate transient models from user provided ODEs, along with APIs that enable users to couple these transient models with other models to form the co-design system while carrying the differentiation through that coupling.
 It also supports efficient differentiation of complex ODE's that include implicit relationships, such as differential algebraic equations.
 These two features combined make Dymos capable of handling co-design problems in a manner that is more efficient than a pure optimal-control approach.